Becky Aaland, LMFT

 As a result of this work I went back to school in 2013 to earn a master’s degree in couple’s and family therapy.
 This degree offered a focus on how we are all part of different systems and how everything around us effects the way that we see ourselves and the world.
 I have been working with people as a mental health therapist since 2015.

 My approach to therapy is to work collaboratively with you to give voice to things that are causing you pain, and to then work together to find ways that will help you feel better.
 In my practice I use different interventions depending on what works best including solution focused, narrative, cognitive behavioral and experiential therapy.
 I believe the most important factor in making change is the ability for you to trust the person you are working with.

-Client-Centered Therapy, Mindfulness Therapy, Narrative Therapy, Solution-Focused Therapy, Trauma-Focused Therapy
+Clinical approaches: Client-Centered Therapy, Cognitive Behavioral Therapy (CBT), Mindfulness Therapy, Narrative Therapy, Solution-Focused Therapy, Trauma-Focused Therapy